telerik/ajax-docs/controls/grid/data-editing/validation/validation.md

 * **CommandsToValidate** - An array of string used to list the names of the commands which will trigger validation in RadGrid.

-* **EnableModelValidation** - A boolean value idicating whether model validation should be enabled.
+* **EnableModelValidation** - A boolean value indicating whether model validation should be enabled.

-* **EnableValidation** - A boolean value idicating whether the grid values should be validated upon submit.
+* **EnableValidation** - A boolean value indicating whether the grid values should be validated upon submit.

 * **ValidationGroup** - A property used to set a ValidationGroup for the grid control, so that it is validated only along a certain group of controls having the same group name.